Laykel/dotfiles/vim/vimcheatsheet.md

 cP :will copy the line
 cv :will paste to the next line

+###vim-fugitive
+Adds git integration to vim.
+Especially interesting are the file-specific functions.

+:Gstatus, etc...

+###vim-tmux-navigator
+Harmonizes the navigation between vim and tmux panes.
+(Needs tmux.conf config.)

+C-hjkl to move between panes
+C-\ to move to previous pane

+###vimux
+Adds :VimuxRunCommand and :VimuxRunLastCommand (needs to be in tmux).

+:VimuxRunCommand("make")

 ###NERDTree
 <leader>+k :toggle NERDtree
 o inside NERDTree window will open menu